Puppy Care Guide

 It's never too early to start your puppy's obedience training!

-I recommend you begin with the 'Sit' command as this is probably the easiest one for him to learn and you'll use it many times.
+You should begin with the 'Sit' command as it is probably the easiest one for him to learn, and you'll use it often.

-Don't forget to take him outside to see if he needs to pee.
+Remember to take him outside when you've finished the training to see if he needs to pee again.

 18:45 pm